Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • PII Backup, Retention, and Deletion Policies with S3 Versioning

-Customer data backups are stored in cloud object storage, such as Amazon S3, with versioning enabled, allowing recovery from accidental deletions or modifications.
+Customer data backups are stored in cloud object storage, such as Amazon S3 and Azure Blob Storage, with versioning enabled, allowing recovery from accidental deletions or modifications.
 Data is encrypted using server-side encryption (SSE) and is retained for 30 days.
 Data deletion is followed to ensure compliance with SOC2, ISO, GDPR and CCPA requirements, including data subject requests.

 • Vulnerability Management with Orca and Oligo